 - a fee for detailed description and illustration of key events such as when a man was killed, wounded, taken prisoner or carried out an act of bravery

-In other words, the fee will depend on how complex the man’s story is and the level of detail we are able to provide.
+In other words, the fee will depend on how complex the man’s story is and the level of detail I am able to provide for you.

 And you pay nothing until you are satisfied.